Habitat’s commitment to ethics & safeguarding

 Principle 2: Prioritize Safety

-The purchase or possession of alcohol, illegal drugs or weapons is strictly prohibited on Habitat for Humanity property and volunteer sites.
+The purchase or possession of illegal drugs or weapons is prohibited on Habitat property and volunteer sites

 Principle 5: Follow Gift-Giving Guidance